on 12th January 2023

 TABLE TO BECOMPLETEDWITH ALL INFO OF BOILER TYPES

-ManufacturerPressure gauge locationMethod for topping up boiler pressure
+ManufacturerPressure gauge locationMethod for topping up gas boilers pressure

 Worcester BoschTBCTBC